MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/index.md

 ## REST API

-The primary means of communicating with any Kusto service is by using the service's REST API.
+The primary means of communicating with any Azure Data Explorer service is by using the service's REST API.
 Through this fully-documented endpoint, callers may: